ARTICLE CATEGORIES

 2. Thyme

-Thyme is a wonderful perennial ground cover that works well just about anywhere.
+Thyme is a wonderful perennial herb ground cover that works well just about anywhere.
 You’ll need to divide your plants every 3-4 years and trim regularly for fresh growth to use in recipes and more.
 They are shorter in stature, only reaching 6-12 inches in height, and the spread about a foot wide.
 This is a great choice for bordering garden beds and paths.

 3. Parsley